wowwood/rtmpdash-blue/README.md

 # RTMPDash-blue

 RTMPDash-blue is an evolution of the project [RTMPDash](https://git.ztn.sh/zotan/rtmpdash).
-It has been migrated to .NET 8, and has support for HLS streams.
+It has added support for HLS streams.

 # [Production instance](https://stream.whatthe.blue)